RAIDERS OF THE LOST ARK

 Steven Spielbergs other genre films are: Duel (1971), Jaws (1975), Close Encounters of the Third Kind (1977), E.T.
 The Extra-Terrestrial (1982), Twilight Zone The Movie (1983), Always (1989), Hook (1991), Jurassic Park (1993), The Lost World: Jurassic Park (1997), A.I.
 (2001), Minority Report (2002), War of the Worlds (2005), The Adventures of Tintin (2011) and The BFG (2016).

 George Lucass other genre films as director has been the dystopian work THX 1138 (1971), Star Wars (1977) and the Star Wars prequel trilogy Star Wars Episode I: The Phantom Menace (1999), Star Wars Episode II: Attack of the Clones (2002) and Star Wars Episode III: Revenge of the Sith (2005).
-George Lucass other genre works as producer are: the Star Wars sequels The Empire Strikes Back (1980) and Return of the Jedi (1983), as well as various other animated series and spinoffs in the Star Wars universe; the disastrous Howard the Duck (1986); the fine Jim Henson fantasy Labyrinth (1986); the sword-and-sorcery adventure Willow (1988); and the animated Strange Magic (2015).
+George Lucass other genre works as producer are: the Star Wars sequels The Empire Strikes Back (1980) and Return of the Jedi (1983), as well as various other animated series and spinoffs in the Star Wars universe; the animated animated film Twice Upon a Time (1983); the disastrous Howard the Duck (1986); the fine Jim Henson fantasy Labyrinth (1986); the sword-and-sorcery adventure Willow (1988); and the animated Strange Magic (2015).